LuizGandra/get-next-line-42/README.md

 get_next_line() is a C function that reads the next line from a file and returns it.
 This project was developed as part of the **Common Core** curriculum at [**42 São Paulo**](https://www.42sp.org.br/).

 ## What You Will Learn
-- What is a FD in Unix systems
+- What is a FD in Unix systems.
-- File manipulation in C
+- File manipulation in C.
-- How to use static variables
+- How to use static variables.

 ## How to Test
 Clone the repository and compile the files with your preferred C compiler, such as **clang** or **gcc**.